jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 An override event is basically unnecessary, because you can already accomplish that by simple object redirection, but the notation is intuitive, and creates an analogy with the notation for pre- and post-extension, which is introduced later.
 The notation also offers the possibility to easily express overriding *system* commands, also explained later.

-The notation does not seem to work for object overriding.
+The notation might not seem to work for object overriding.

 ![](images/2.%20Specialization.026.png)